BROTHER PETE | home

 Are we expected to believe that Hagar traveled back the thousand miles through the desert from Mecca to Egypt, and then returned to Mecca, with Ishmael's wife?
 Of course that's not the case because the historical and scriptural evidence suggest that the 12 tribes that developed from Ishmael's sons inhabited the northern Sinai peninsula, the Wilderness of Paran and fertile crescent, and eventually migrated more toward the north.

-Do you really believe Hagar and Ishmael crossed a thousand kilometers of terrain like this?
+Are we really to believe Hagar and Ishmael crossed a thousand kilometers of terrain like this on a single waterskin?

 Please visit the web site at this link that details the new presumed location of Mt.
 Sinai, that has so many of Muhammad's followers so excited, before they see a map and realize it is still a thousand kilometers from Mecca.